eoinkelly/notes/security/web-app-security/encodings/url-encoding.md

 > Because the percent character ( % ) serves as the indicator for
 > percent-encoded octets, it must be percent-encoded as %25 for that octet to
 > be used as data within a URI.

+QUESTION: will it work to have all characters percent encoded, even those that don't need it?